-This data is a snapshot of the sole parenting women surveyed using the VI-SPDAT by participating Brisbane Zero Regional Members during the 2022-23 financial year.
+This data provides a snapshot of Sole Parenting Women surveyed using the VI-SPDAT by participating Brisbane Zero Regional Members during the 2022-23 financial year.
+Out of the 481 on the Know By-Name 150 consented to being surveyed.